 Mr. Safwat received his J.D. and LL.M. in International Law from the Duke University School of Law, where he graduated Order of the Coif and served as a notes editor of the Duke Law Review.
 He received his B.A. in Political Science from the University of California, where he graduated with high honors.

-In 2015, Legal 500 recognized Mr. Safwat as a recommended lawyer nationwide for White Collar Defense, while Global Investigations Review called him a “name to know” in its inaugural edition of the GIR 100.
+Mr. Safwat has been recognized as a “recommended” lawyer nationwide for White Collar Defense by The Legal 500, while Global Investigations Review called him a “name to know” in its inaugural edition of the GIR 100.

 - Conducting an internal investigation on behalf of and representing a global pharmaceutical company in a joint DOJ and SEC investigation of alleged FCPA violations in several countries in Eastern Europe and Asia.